Felipe-S-M/JavaWeatherObservations/README.md

 ## What is this repository

-This repository was a test made for a company which the requisit were to simulate how weather balloon reported data and to display them.
+This repository was a test made for a company which the requisit were to simulate weather balloon reported data and to display them.

 ## Features